Alpine-DAV/ascent/src/docs/sphinx/BuildingAlpine.rst

 We call these initial-cache files *host-config* files, since we typically create a file for each platform or specific hosts if necessary.

-The ``config-build.sh`` script uses your machine's hostname, the SYS_TYPE environment variable, and your platform name (via *uname*) to look for an existing host config file in the ``host-configs`` directory at the root of the alpine repo.
+The ``config-build.sh`` script uses your machine's hostname, the SYS_TYPE environment variable, and your platform name (via *uname*) to look for an existing host config file in the ``host-configs`` directory at the root of the ascent repo.
 If found, it passes the host config file to CMake via the `-C` command line option.

 .. code:: bash